Skip to content

 Recent posts

-• A group of five African students smiles together, wearing light blue shirts and dark blue pants and skirts.
+• Five students stand together smiling and laughing.
+They are high school age, African, with dark skin and short cropped hair.
+They are wearing light blue shirts and dark blue or black pants or skirts.
 There are three girls and two boys.

 Tags